GLM / Z.ai (Zhipu AI)

 - +True MIT license -- one of the few frontier-tier open-weights models with zero commercial restrictions

-- +GLM-4.6V is #1 open-source on MMBench, MathVista, OCRBench among multimodal models
+- +GLM-5.1 is SOTA among open models for agentic tool-use and function calling; GLM-4.6V is #1 open-source on MMBench, MathVista, OCRBench among multimodal models

 What could be better